cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 In case of connectivity issues to services where backends are located on a remote node from the node that is processing the given NodePort request, first check whether the NodePort request actually arrived on the node containing the backend.
-If this was not the case, then switching back to the default SNAT mode would be advised as a workaround.
+If this was not the case, then consider either switching to DSR with Geneve which will be described in the later sections, or switching back to the default SNAT mode would be advised as a workaround.

 Also, in some public cloud provider environments, which implement a source / destination IP address checking (e.g. AWS), the checking has to be disabled in